Juliette Gordon Low: Renaming the organization

 Although the Girl Guides were growing, the Camp Fire Girls were doing so at a faster rate, so Low traveled to England to seek counsel from the British Girl Guides.
 By the time she returned to America, in 1913, she had a plan to spread Girl Guiding nationwide by changing the name from Girl Guides to Girl Scouts, establishing a national headquarters, and recruiting patrons outside Georgia.
 Upon returning to Savannah, she learned that the Savannah Girl Guides had already renamed themselves to Girl Scouts because "Scout" reminded them of America's pioneer ancestry.
 West objected to the name change, saying that it trivialized the name of scout and would cause older Boy Scouts to quit.
 Baden-Powell supported Low's use of the term "scout", although he preferred the term "guide" for the British Girl Guides.

 In 1913, Low set up the Girl Scouts national headquarters in Washington, D.C., and hired her friend Edith Johnston as National Executive Secretary.
 The national headquarters served as the "central information dispenser" for Girl Scouting, as well as the place where girls could purchase their badges and the newly published handbook, How Girls Can Help Their Country.

 Low recruited leaders and members in various states and spoke with every group that she could.
 Around the same time, she designed and patented the trefoil badge, although West claimed that the trefoil belonged to the Boy Scouts and the Girl Scouts had no right using it.
-She traveled back to London in the summer, where she met King George V and Queen Mary of Teck, and received the Girl Guide Thanks Badge from Princess Louise for promoting Guiding.
+She traveled back to London in the summer, where she met King George V and Queen Mary, and received the Girl Guide Thanks Badge from Princess Louise for promoting Guiding.

 Low also formed the Honorary Committee of Girl Scouts and elected her family and friends to the committee.
 By using her connections, she was able to convince Susan Ludlow Parish, Mina Miller Edison (Eleanor Roosevelt's godmother), the wife of Thomas Edison, and Bertha Woodward (the wife of the House of Representatives majority leader), to become patrons.
 Although she had received support from many patrons, Low still funded most Girl Scout expenses herself.